iloveitaly/docker-hosts/README.md

 ## Features

-**Event-driven updates**: With `--listen`, the tool watches Docker events and updates your hosts file when containers start, stop, or get renamed.
+- Event-driven updates with `--listen` - watches Docker events and updates your hosts file when containers start, stop, or get renamed.
 No polling, no delays.

-**Network-aware**: Picks up all network aliases from Docker networks, not just the default bridge network.
+- Network-aware - picks up all network aliases from Docker networks, not just the default bridge network.
 If your container is attached to multiple networks, all IPs and aliases get added.

-**Safe writes**: Uses atomic file writes (write to temp, then rename) to avoid corrupting your hosts file.
+- Safe writes - uses atomic file writes (write to temp, then rename) to avoid corrupting your hosts file.
 Your existing entries are preserved - the tool only manages the section between `### Start Docker Domains ###` and `### End Docker Domains ###` markers.

-**Structured logging**: Built with structlog for clean, parseable logs.
+- Structured logging - built with structlog for clean, parseable logs.
 Set `LOG_LEVEL=DEBUG` to see what's happening under the hood.

-**Dry-run mode**: Test what would be written before committing to changes.
+- Dry-run mode - test what would be written before committing to changes.
 Great for understanding what the tool does or debugging issues.

 # [MIT License](LICENSE.md)